opentelekomcloud-docs/cloud-create/umn/source/tosca_tutorials/define.rst

       tags:
         icon: /images/python.png

 .. important:: A node type starting with :code:`otc.*` is not allowed.
-We reserve this domain for all types defined by the Open Telekom Cloud.
+We reserve this domain for all types defined by the T-Cloud Public.

 By deriving from the :code:`tosca.nodes.SoftwareComponent`, your component can be hosted on a compute node as follows: